 Final Update (Summary)

-If I could summarise everything above in a single point, it would be this: The reaction to Covid-19 has not been proportionate to the risk.
+If I could summarise everything above in a single point, it would be this: The reaction to Covid-19 has been (and continues to be) totally disproportionate to the risk.

 This is a combination of two claims: